 But we also know we don’t please everyone all the time.

-And because we’re on twitter and Facebook as much as you, we know we live in an age where it’s pretty hard to avoid someone who’s offended about something.
+And because we’re on Twitter and Facebook as much as you, we know we live in an age where it’s pretty hard to avoid someone who’s offended about something.

 We’ll whisper it quietly, but we know from time-to-time someone gets a bit hot under the collar about something we sell.

-This year a small number of people haven’t liked our mooning gnomes, our ‘LolliPopes’ celebrating the Papal visit to Ireland, and our Nooky range of sex toys.
+In the last twelve months a small number of people haven’t liked our mooning gnomes, our ‘LolliPopes’ celebrating the Papal visit to Ireland, and our Nooky range of sex toys.

 Someone didn’t even like the fact we put Elvis’ voice on our self-checkouts.
 That clearly left them all shook up.